r2u-io/documentation/docs/3D-viewer.md

 </div>

-### Parâmetro poster
+### Parameter poster

-Define uma imagem sobre o modelo 3D que será exibida durante o carregamento do modelo.
+Define an image on top of the 3D model that will be displayed when loading the model.

 <div>
 <div>